printdotio/printio-android-sdk/CUSTOMIZATION.md

 #SDK Customization

 #1.
 Changing icons, colors and fonts
-Icons are located in `/res/drawable-xhdpi `
+Icons are located in /res/drawable-xhdpi.

-Colors' definitions are located in `/res/values/colors.xml`

-For best results, when replacing icons, make sure that their dimensions remain unchanged.
+Colors have been preset in /res/values/colors.xml.

+In this document we will identify some of icons, color and fonts that are most likely to change.
+For best results, please keep the icons the same size as they are currently.

 ##Header Bar